 \section{spatial enantioseparation}

 So far, we have shown how the space-dependent part $\phi_{r}$ of the overall phase affects the induced gauge potentials.
-In this subsection, we explore the center-of-mass motion of chiral molecules.
-Since the large molecular mass and weak effective gauge potentials, the molecular propagation trajectory is treated classically~\cite{Li2}.
-Then the center-of-mass motion is governed by~\cite{Li2}:
+In this section we explore the center-of-mass motion of chiral molecules.
+Due to the large molecular mass and weak effective gauge potentials, the molecular propagation trajectory is treated classically~\cite{Li2}.
+Then the center-of-mass motion is governed by~\cite{Li2}